What is a Constitutional Lawyer?

 Source: *U.S. Bureau of Labor Statistics

-Constitutional lawyers must hold a bachelor's degree and obtain a juris doctor (J.D.) degree from an accredited law school before being admitted to the bar association of the state in which they want to practice.
+Constitutional attorneys must hold a bachelor's degree and obtain a Juris Doctor (J.D.) degree from an accredited law school.
+Some students choose to pursue a master's degree in constitutional law prior to attending law school; others obtain a constitutional law certificate as part of their J.D. coursework.
+Constitutional lawyers must then be admitted to the bar association of the state in which they want to practice.
 Admission to the bar of a state's federal court or the bar of the Supreme Court of the United States is also necessary because many constitutional lawyers argue cases in these courts.
-After law school, some attorneys, including constitutional lawyers, earn a Master of Laws degree or obtain a professional certification from the American Bar Association, among other organizations.
+After law school, some attorneys, including constitutional lawyers, earn a Master of Laws degree or obtain a professional certification from the American Bar Association or another organization.

-Constitutional lawyers must be knowledgeable about the technicalities of constitutional law and its amendments, including Supreme Court decisions that have established new legal precedents.
+Constitutional lawyers must be knowledgeable about the technicalities of laws pertaining to the constitution and its amendments, including Supreme Court decisions that have established new legal precedents.
 Additionally, constitutional lawyers must be detail oriented, interact well with clients, and possess excellent written and verbal communication skills.
 The ability to work well under pressure and think critically and analytically about the laws and concepts discussed in the constitution are also required.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for lawyers nationwide are expected to increase by 8% from 2016 to 2026, an about as-fast-as-average rate when compared to other occupations.
-Although income can vary according to education and experience level, lawyers in May 2017 earned a median annual salary of $119,250 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for lawyers nationwide are expected to increase by 6% from 2018 to 2028, about as fast as average when compared to other occupations.
+Although income can vary according to experience level, lawyers in May 2018 earned a median annual salary of $120,910.

 Alternate Career Options